Easter Sunrise Service At Red Rocks Amphitheatre Goes Virtual, For Second Year In A Row

 DENVER (CBS4) – Red Rocks’ tradition of an Easter Sunday sunrise service will be virtual again this year.
-The Colorado Council of Churches announced the decision on Sunday.
+The Colorado Council of Churches announced the decision last weekend.

 The council decided to hold off having crowds come out to the amphitheatre due to the COVID-19 pandemic.